 Deep Tissue Without Discomfort If a client is in need of deep tissue work, but doesn’t enjoy the discomfort that comes with pointy elbows and thumbs, then a barefoot massage could be the answer.
 Gravity enables barefoot therapists to deliver up to 3x deeper pressure than with traditional hands-on treatments.
-Utilizing the broad surface of your foot as your massage tool provides consistent pressure and contours nicely to the body.
+Utilizing the broad surface of the foot as a massage tool provides consistent pressure and contours nicely to the body.
 As a result clients will enjoy the same extra range of movement and decrease in chronic tension relief without having to endure painful strokes.

 Frees Up Bundled Nerves Movements along the para spinals and the lumbar region can relieve muscle spasms and open the intervertebral foramen (where spinal nerves pass through).
 It will give the nerves more space as well as increase circulation by bringing more freshly oxygenated blood to the area being treated.